acoppes/acoppes/site/_drafts/roadmap-earlyaccess.markdown

 Early access release date for Ship Miner [has been announced](/2026/06/05/earlyaccess-announcement.html) but what is the plan and roadmap to get into it?
 In this blogpost I want to share the current plan to Early Access as well as what I am working right now.

-But before that, I want to share some information about the wishlists and participation in fests.
+But before that, I want to share some information about wishlists and participating in fests.

 # LAGS + Early Access Announcement

-Participating in the [LAGS Summer Game Fest Edition](https://www.youtube.com/watch?v=3wocOGnjg_I) to announce the Early Access release date was awesome and it had a really positive impact in wishlists.
+Participating in the [LAGS Summer Game Fest Edition](https://www.youtube.com/watch?v=3wocOGnjg_I) to announce the Early Access release date had a really positive impact in wishlists.

 <div class="post-image">
   <img src="/assets/shipminer/roadmaptoea/lags-showcase-wishlists.png" width="100%" />
   <span>Thanks LAGS!!</span>
 </div>

-The game duplicated wishlists during the event, which is nuts, and completely out of my expectations.
-I am really happy with this result and super grateful the picked Ship Miner to be part of the event.
+Basically, the game duplicated wishlists during the event, which is nuts, and completely out of my expectations.
+I am really happy with this result and super grateful the picked Ship Miner.
 I will continue trying to participate in as many fests as possible.

 # Current wishlists

-The game currently has around ~8k wishlists in Steam which is awesome.
+The game has around ~8k wishlists in Steam.

 <div class="post-image">
   <img src="/assets/shipminer/roadmaptoea/current-wishlists.png" width="40%" />
 </div>

 My objective is to get to 10k before the EA release.
-It feels it is a reachable number considering there is still sometime and that with some luck I will be in some other events/showcases.
-I also have the Steam Next Fest in October.
+It feels it is a reasonable objective considering there is still sometime and that with some luck I will be in some other fests, including the Steam Next Fest in October.

 # Marketing

-One thing that happened recently, like 4 days ago, is that for some reason someone revived the "This is the vibe I’m going for with my game" trend quoting my [tweet](https://x.com/arielsan/status/2058674364321567103) and that started to get some traction again, and it ended up adding ~60 wishlists.
-Not a huge deal but the important thing here is, I did nothing, it was just automatic marketing and it felt awesome.
+One thing that happened recently, like 4 days ago, is that for some reason someone revived the "This is the vibe I’m going for with my game" trend quoting my [tweet](https://x.com/arielsan/status/2058674364321567103) and that started to get some traction again, and the game got around ~60 new wishlists during that time.
+Not a huge deal in terms of numbers but the important thing here is I did nothing, it was just automatic marketing and it felt awesome.

 <div class="post-image">
   <img src="/assets/shipminer/roadmaptoea/random-marketing.png" width="100%" />